Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 The negative effect size indicates the EBD group performed well below the normative group.
 The authors conclude:

-Hattie's lack of consistency in interpreting effect sizes is a major problem, e.g., using Frazier et al. (2007) (see below) students were identified as having ADHD and proxies for achievement were used: GPA, class and parent rating, etc (p.
+Hattie's lack of consistency in interpreting effect sizes is a major problem, e.g., using Frazier et al. (2007) (see below) students were identified as having ADHD, and proxies for achievement were used: GPA, class and parent rating, etc (p.
 51).

 The ADHD group was the control group and the normative group was the experimental group.
 So effect size was calculated using (Normative - ADHD) getting a large positive result.

-Prof Adrian Simpson identifies this problem in 'The misdirection of public policy: comparing and combining standardised effect sizes',
+Simpson identifies this problem in 'The misdirection of public policy: comparing and combining standardised effect sizes',

-They conclude,
+They concluded,

 Stage et al (1997) also measured disruptive behavior, not achievement,

-Professor Adrian Simpson summarises,
+Simpson summarises,

-Hattie uses 3 meta-analyses to get his average, d = 0.53.
+Hattie used 3 meta-analyses to get his average ES = 0.53.

 Evans & Dion (1991) found a large effect size relating cohesion to group performance.
 However, the studies were mostly on small sports teams and military units.
 Also, they state performance criteria for these types of groups are simple, e.g., win/loss record of a sports team.
 In contrast, the performance criteria for normal work groups are not easily identified (p.
 696).

-Hattie uses 3 meta-analyses to get his average, d = 0.80.
+Hattie used 3 meta-analyses to get his average ES = 0.80.

 DuPaul & Eckert (2012) [note: I have not been able to find their original 1997 study but have found this updated study] The authors state,